roman-milk/roman-milk.github.io/beach-bubble-butts.md

+===

- ****** Beach Bubble Butts ****** byTheTalkMan© If they would have let me, I would have passed out due to exhaustion.
+If they would have let me, I would have passed out due to exhaustion.
 But Bree was not done with me.
 She pulled me off of her friend, pulling me to my knees.
 As she did, she smiled coyly at me before getting on all fours next to Maya.
 She imitated her friend, going head down, ass up.

  "Tell me, Brent."
 Bree started.
 "When's the last time you've had your dick up an 18 year-old's ass?"